mwfj/CMU_15213_CSAPP3E_Lab/6.Malloc_lab/README.md

 **Page Hit:** reference to VM word that is in physical memory(DRAM cache hit).

-**Page Faults:** In virtual  memory parlance, **a DRAM cache miss known as a page fault**, where it reference to VM word that is not in physical memory.
+**Page Faults:** In virtual  memory parlance, **a DRAM cache miss known as a page fault**, where it reference to VM word that is **not in physical memory**.
 Page fault causes the transfer of chunk of code in the kernel called ***page fault handler***, which select a victm page.

++ When CPU reference a word VP but that word has not in the memory, **a page fault exception** will be triggered and that exception then invoke a **page fault exception** handler in the kernel.
++ Next, the kernel copies **VP(virtual page) from disk to PP(physical page)** in memory, **updates PTE(page table entry)** and then returns.
++ When the handler returns, it restarts the faulting instruction, which **resends the faulting virtual address to the address translation hardware(MMU)**.
++ In the final, MMU check PTE again and fetch it.

+For the terminology perspective, blocks in DRAM(main memory) and SRAM(cache memory) is known as ***pages***.

+The activity of transferring a page between disk and memory is known as ***swapping*** or ***paging***.

+Pages are ***swapped in***(paged in) from disk to DRAM, and ***swapped out***(paged out) from DRAM to disk.

+The strategy of **waiting until the last moment** to swap in a page, when a miss occurs, is known as ***demand paging***.

+Although the total number of distinct pages that programs reference during an entrie run might exceed the total size of physical memory, **the principle of locality** promises that any any point in time they will tend to work on a **smaller set** of ***active pages*** known as the ***working set*** or ***resident set***.

+If the working set size exceeds the size of physical memory, then the program can produce an unfortunate situation known as thrashing, where pages are swappe in and out continuously.

+#### VM as a tool for memory management

+In fact, operating systems provide **a separate page table**, and thus **a separate virtual address space**, for each process.

+Notice that **multiple virtual page can be mapped to the same shared physical page**.

+The combination of demand pageing and separate virtual address space has a profound impact on the way that memory is used and managed in a system.
+In paricular, **VM simplifies linking and loading, the sharing of code and data, and allocating memory to applications**.

++ *Simplifying Linking*: a separate address space allows each process to use the same basic format for its memory image, regardless of where the code and data actually reside in physical memory.

+  For example, 64-bit address space in Linux:

+  + **the code segment always starts at virtual address 0x400000.**
+  + The data segment follows the code segment after a suitable alignment gap.
+  + The stack occupies the highest portion of the user process address space and grows downward.